Doreen Stoves AM PSM JP

 Paula practised as a barrister in family law for many years and she served as a Non-Executive Director of the RACV for nine years.

-She has worked in a managerial capacity at both InTouch, the Multicultural Centre Against Family Violence and EDVOS before joining the Safe Futures Foundation in the role of CEO.
+She has worked in a managerial capacity at both InTouch, the Multicultural Centre Against Family Violence and EDVOS before joining Safe Futures Foundation in the role of CEO in November 2019.

-Paula is an elected councillor of the City of Manningham and served as Mayor of Manningham in 2018/19.
+Paula was an elected councillor of the City of Manningham from 2016 until 2020 and served as Mayor of Manningham in 2018/19.